Rittenhouse murder case thrown into jeopardy by mistrial bid

 As he first took the stand, Rittenhouse was asked by his attorney whether he came to Kenosha looking for trouble, and he responded no.

 He testified that he saw videos of violence in downtown Kenosha on the day before the shootings, including a brick being thrown at a police officer's head and cars burning in a Car Source dealership lot.
-Rittenhouse said the Car Source owner “was happy we were there.”
+Rittenhouse said the Car Source owner “was happy we were there” that night.

 This story has been corrected to show that it was the defense attorney, not the judge, who suggested the prosecutor was trying to cause a mistrial.